 The amount of aldosterone that enters the blood changes as internal conditions in the body change.
 The hormone adjusts blood volume and blood pressure as necessary to help our body function properly.

 Hyperaldosteronism is a disorder in which too much aldosterone is made.
 The excess hormone causes the blood pressure to increase beyond a healthy level.
 In hypoaldosteronism, not enough aldosterone is made, which results in a blood pressure that is too low.

 The Adrenal Glands and the Kidneys

 There are two adrenal glands, one on top of each kidney.
 The right adrenal gland (from the owner's point of view) has a triangular shape.
 The left one is shaped like a half-moon.
-Aldosterone is made by the outer layer of the adrenal gland is called the cortex and the inner layer is called the medulla.
+The outer layer of the adrenal gland is called the cortex and the inner layer is called the medulla.
 Each layer secretes different chemicals, as shown in the illustration above.
 Aldosterone is made by the adrenal cortex.

 Sodium Ion Reabsorption

 Sodium ions are filtered out of the blood and into the kidney tubules (nephrons).
 If the ions stay in the nephrons, they are transported to the urinary bladder and released from the body in urine.
 Some sodium ions are reabsorbed into the blood vessels around the nephrons and don't reach the urinary bladder, however.
 One function of aldosterone is to increase sodium ion reabsorption from the nephrons.